TomaszKandula/SongLyrics/README.md

 # SongLyrics

 SongLyrics project allow to traverse through different artists to find songs from albums for lyrics.

-This projects will also allow to register an account, users will be able to add and modify artists data (albums, songs, lyrics).
+In the future, this project will also allow to register an account, and users will be able to add and modify artists data (albums, songs, lyrics etc.).
 The project will be deployed on Azure cloud, the domain is yet to be determined.

 ## Tech-stack